Nathan1291/WRFlux_lrf_les/README.md

 https://github.com/matzegoebel/WRFlux/tree/master

-The code can be simply compiled by running:
+The code has been modified so that it can be simply compiled on GADI by running:

 ```
 ./run_compile --clean --compile_case em_quarter_ss